martinvonz/jj/docs/github.md

 ## Set up an SSH key

-As of December 2022 it's recommended to set up an SSH key to work with Github projects.
+As of December 2022 it's recommended to set up an SSH key to work with GitHub projects.
 See [GitHub's Tutorial][gh].
 This restriction may be lifted in the future, see [issue #469][http-auth] for more information and progress on authenticated http.